Unlocking distributed generation

 SEANZ chairman, Brendan Winitana, comments on some changes needed for the success of a consumer-centric distribution of power in the energy market in this recent Electrolink article.

-Like other countries, New Zealand will embrace DER to not only reduce our carbon-emissions, but to build resilience in the system by reducing load from the grid and level off the impact of supply issues and increased demand for electrification.
+Like other countries, New Zealand will embrace DER, to not only reduce our carbon emissions, critical to reversing rising global temperatures, but to build resilience in the system by reducing load from the grid and level off the impact of supply issues and increased demand from electrification.

 Business as usual will not meet the needs of our current situation.
 That's why we’re promoting DER solutions to provide zero-carbon energy generation that can help us manage the energy production challenges we face now and in the future.

-Solar and batteries play a key role in this vision and their accelerating uptake is fuelling the opportunities available for the industry.
+Solar and batteries play a key role in this vision and their accelerating uptake is fueling the opportunities available for the industry.

-With currently 40,000 ICP solar connections to the grid – we’re target- ing 300,000 by 2030 – rapid growth is underway.
+With currently 37,000 ICPs connected to the grid we’re targeting 300,000 by 2030 - rapid growth is underway.
 Add to that those who now operate off-grid and the market development continues attested by the growth in numbers of the SEANZ group.

-The electrification of business saves costs, reduces carbon, and provides a market-based competitive advantage using DER, like solar PV and batteries, mixed with grid supply.
+One such example is Forest Lodge Orchard in Otago who, during last year’s Grid Emergency, was playing their part in reducing demand and exporting excess energy back into the grid, working with Aurora Energy (local distribution network company) - and could have done more if the right protocols were in place.
+And as will be standard they could still keep the lights on, the house warm, and make a cup of tea while watching Netflix.
+The electrification of business saves costs, reduces carbon, and provides a market-based competitive advantage, using distributed energy resources, like solar PV and batteries, mixed with grid supply.
 Added services using a flexibility market approach is obvious including arbitrage for excess generation.
-It’s exciting technology and exciting times for the industry.
+It's exciting technology and exciting times for the industry.

-To get the right protocols in place, SEANZ addresses standards and advocacy as two key pillars of our operation.
-With representation on the joint Australia New Zealand EL-042 standards committee for renew- able energy power supply systems and equipment, SEANZ works to ensure that not only our workforce is safe, but also that consumers can rely on the safety and secu- rity of distributed energy resources in their homes and workplaces.
+SEANZ addresses standards and advocacy as 2 key pillars of operation.
+With representation on the joint standards group Aus NZ EL-042 Standards Committee, SEANZ works to ensure not only that our workforce are safe, but also that consumers can rely on the safety and security of distributed energy resources in their homes and workplaces.

-As an aside, the SEANZ analysis also proved what we all know but the industry, including regulators, refuse to acknowl- edge it (for obvious reasons).
-The variation of voltages across New Zealand’s electricity distribution networks is way beyond the legal requirement under the Electricity Act of 230V + or – 6 percent.
+As an aside, the SEANZ analysis also proved what we all know but the industry, including regulators, refuse to acknowledge it (for obvious reasons).
+The variation of voltages across New Zealand’s electricity distribution networks is way beyond the legal requirement under the Electricity Act of 230V + or - 6%.
+Our data shows variations measured by the inverters that far exceed this legal requirement by well over 12%.
+What is the impact?
+Who is responsible?
+How is this being managed?
+Is it part of the 5 year get your networks right approach?
+Questions abound with no answers.

 Implement an online universal connection agreement across all network distribution companies in New Zealand where cited New Zealand standards are used as the default for the technologies